Using Other Catalogs

 Our catalog is the definitive place for finding U-M Library materials.
 It also shows what’s available at the Bentley Historical Library, Clements Library, and U-M Flint’s Thompson Library.

-If you’re looking for items from the U-M Law School, Kresge Business Administration School, and U-M Dearborn, you’ll need to search their catalogs separately.
+If you’re looking for items associated with the U-M Law School, Ross School of Business, or U-M Dearborn, you’ll need to search their library catalogs separately.

 To find materials outside of U-M